loualrid/CookieCrypt/README.md

 Where MODEL is your model name (e.g. User or Admin).
 This generator will add `:cookie_cryptable` to your model and create a migration in `db/migrate/`, which will add the required columns to your table.

+NOTES
-NOTE: This will create a field called "username" on the table it is creating if that field does not already exist.
+This will create a field called "username" on the table it is creating if that field does not already exist.
 The fields are security_question_one, security_question_two, security_answer_one, security_answer_two,
-      agent_list, and cookie_crypt_attempts_count
+agent_list, and cookie_crypt_attempts_count.

 Finally, run the migration with: